-Be near me by Andrew O'Hagan (278 pages)
+Be near me by Andrew O'Hagan

 When an English priest takes over a small Scottish parish, not everyone is ready to accept him.
 He makes friends with two local youths, Mark and Lisa, and clashes with a world he can barely understand.
 The town seems to grow darker each night.
-Fate comes calling, and before the summer is out his quiet life is the focus of public hysteria.
-Meanwhile a religious war is unfolding on his doorstep . . .
+Fate comes calling, and before the summer is out his guiet life is the focus of public hysteria.
+Meanwhile a religious war is unfolding on his 278 p.